chromium/chromium/docs/updater/functional_spec.md

 ### Enterprise Policies
 Enterprise policies can prevent the installation of applications:

 * A per-application setting may specify whether an application is installable.
 * If no per-application setting specifies otherwise, the default install policy is used.
 * If the default install policy is unset, the application may be installed.

+Enterprise policies can control the updates of applications:

+* Update policy can be set to be always enabled, automatic updates only, manual updates only or disabled.
+* Update policy can be set per-application.
+* If no per-application setting specifies otherwise, the default update policy is used.
+* If the default update policy is unset, the application may be updated.
+* Updates are always enabled for the updater itself and can't be disabled by policy..

 Refer to chrome/updater/protos/omaha\_settings.proto for more details.